ghodt/demo-app/README.md

 - Fork the repository.
 - Download the Docker image with `docker pull ghodt/devops-demo:latest`.
 - To start the container run `docker run -it -p 5000:5000 ghodt/devops-demo`.
 The flag `-p 5000:5000` maps port 5000 on your local machine to port 5000 in the container (-p hostPort:containerPort).
 The host port can be changed if wanted.
-- When the container has started, clone your fork of the repo into the container with `git clone <clone link> demo-app/`.
+- When the container has started, clone your fork of the repo into the container with `git clone <link to fork>`.
 - Start developing!

 ## During development